Episode 51

 About the Podcast

-You have an immeasurable, eternal, and irreplaceable impact.
-The "Godly Impact" podcast will help you make it count for good.
-You will appreciate the combination of depth and winsomeness, authority and vulnerability of your host, Stephanie Smith.
+You don't have to choose between deep and narrow or wide and shallow.
+You can live wide and deep!
+Stephanie brings depth and winsomeness, authority and vulnerability.
 A wife, mom, mother-in-law, and Nana, Stephanie is a speaker and writer who loves helping others flourish.

 Learn more at her website, https://www.stephaniepresents.com/